Fairy tale parody: Modern representation

 Fairy tales offer a way of both "explaining the world around us and offering a method of imagining a world possible".
 Traditional fairy tales often featured a transformation or reveal - Cinderella's infamous fairy god-mother makeover, Ariel gaining human legs, and so on - where the character, often female, transforms themselves to fit with societal expectations of beauty, femininity and marital appeal.
 It is always the character conforming to society, rather than society expanding its definitions of classifications such as 'normal' and 'beautiful'.

 In a modern society where fairy tale parodies have grown prominent and have expanded the representation many ill-represented groups in the past, particularly females, the next step for representation regards expanding representation of topics such as masculinity and disability.

-Whilst female characters have been provided with more agency in modern fairy tale parodies, the representation of the male protagonist often remains the same - a 2-dimensional, handsome, idyllic husband that in some way, saves the day or a unexpected, dopey outsider who happens to get the girl.
+Whilst female characters have been provided with more agency in modern fairy tale parodies, the representation of the male protagonist often remains the same - a 2-dimensional, handsome, idyllic husband that in some way, saves the day or an unexpected, dopey outsider who happens to "get the girl."
 Traditional tales have been constrained by the necessity to conform to the definitions of 'masculinity', however with the definition expanding in the contemporary world, there is a greater focus on gender subverting fairy tale parodies that allow for a broader depiction and characterisation of male characters.

 Disability is a lesser explored topic in fairy-tale parodies, however it is a significant topic needing to be explored in further depth.
 Critics understand that envisioning a fairy tale retelling where a protagonist is not able-bodied, and yet the world is not hostile, or expecting them to adjust to fit into societal norms should be a crucial focus point for future parodies, to assist society in shaping and informing the true ideas of disability, not the stereotyped and negative versions.